Why Should My Website Be ADA-Compliant?

 The new Title II sets ADA compliance standards related to state and federal government domains.
 It serves to set standards around what thresholds need to be crossed to make a local, state, or federal government website compliant for Americans with disabilities.

 This doesn’t necessarily mean that private businesses will forever be untouched.
-Some private businesses in certain industries like hospitals, medical care, life sciences/healthcare, and educational institutions have been mandated for compliance.
+Some private businesses in certain industries have been mandated for compliance.

 If you’re not sure whether your site is accessible, here are some signs that you may need a redesign: